bouwe77/temba-starter/readme.md

 ## Getting Started

-1. Use the starter:
+1. Create your Temba server:

 ```bash
 npx create-temba-server my-rest-api
 ```

-2. Start your app and start requesting with your favorite HTTP client!
+2. Start your server:

 ```bash
 cd my-rest-api && npm start
 ```

+3. Send requests to the server with your app or favorite HTTP client.

 More about Temba and how to configure it, see the [Temba docs](https://github.com/bouwe77/temba/blob/main/readme.md).